-The meeting concluded that for the African Virtual e-Library project, CAFOR has high expertise as membership CAFOR a organization and can harness its members' skills.
-There possibility of considering nonfinancial resources that are already in place, to enable project initiation.
+The meeting concluded that for the African Virtual e-Library project, CAFOR has high expertise as CAFOR membership is organization and can harness its members' There skills. possibility of considering nonfinancial resources that are already in place, to enable project initiation.
 For the street children project, participants concluded that tracing families and strengthening support x) Innovating Education in Africa Pitch Event 2020 from 21st -22nd December 2020